Skip to main content

 Figure 1: Extension framing

-A decoder MUST ignore any extension it does not know, decoding the
+A decoder MUST ignore any extension it does not support, decoding the

 rest of the packet as if the extension was not present.